mortezaadi/ninja-activiti-module/README.md

     }

 3) All set!
-Start Ninja application and activiti engine will be started with an in-memory database and default configs. you can inject activiti ProcessEngin, FormService, TaskService,... in your code.
+Start Ninja application and activiti engine will be started with an in-memory database and default configs. you can inject activiti ProcessEngine, FormService, TaskService, ... in your code.

     @Singleton
     public class Sample {